wavemotion-dave/A8DS/readme.md

 available for those games that do.
 It's handy to have a few blank 90K single-sided disks available on your setup which you can find easily online - these can be used as save disks.

-The .ATR disk support handles up to 360K disks (it may work with larger disks, but has not been extensively tested beyond 360K).
+The .ATR disk support handles up to 360K disks (it will probably work with larger disks, but has not been extensively tested beyond 360K).

 The emulator has the built-in Altirra BASIC 1.55 which is a drop-in replacement for the